Dre Campbell Farm

 PyGanic is an excellent organic insecticide for thrips and other insect pests.
 It contains pyrethrins, compounds derived from some chrysanthemum flowers.

 Pyrethrin is usually combined with other ingredients and is available in commercial sprays.
-However, look at labels to be sure of an organic product.

 7. Natural Predators